Kattis91/what-is-cooking/README.md

   - When the user clicks on the 'go back' button, they will be redirected to the recipes page.

+### Future Features

+- Make it possible for logged-in users to save recipes as their favorites.

+- Add a feature that allows users to click on the author's name and view all the recipes published by that author.

+- Add some other choices, like difficulty level, meal type, cuisine.

+- Enable users to log in using their social media accounts.

 ## Testing